It's summer and what better way to enjoy the outdoors than with PVC Pipes!

-It's summer and what better way to enjoy the outdoors than with a PVC Pipe Car Wash!?
+It’s summer and what better way to celebrate than with a Car Wash Activity!?

 I've been wanting to make one of these for the kids since the beginning of last summer.
 Therefore, one day last month, I was feeling overzealous and I decided then and there and at that particular moment in time that this PVC Pipe Car Wash thing was about to go down.
 So I gathered up the kids, we ventured over to Home Depot, we awkwardly gathered our supplies, had our pipes cut to size in the store (thank goodness!) and headed home to work on our little big car wash project.
 You guys - this was soooo easy to make and what's even better is that we'll be able to use these pieces for years to come! #worldwidewebhighfive